Feb 05, 2021

 1. Pay Per Click Advertising with Google AdSense

-PPC is an online advertising model where website owners can gain passive income each time a reader clicks on an advertisement banner.
+PPC is an online advertising model where website owners earn passive income each time a reader clicks on an advertisement banner.
 The most popular tool for this is Google AdSense.

-Google AdSense is one the easiest ways to make extra money as you don’t need much effort to place ads on your blog or website.
+Google AdSense is one the easiest ways to make extra money as it doesn’t require much effort to set up.
+The website owner can quickly and simply place ads on the blog or website.
 Another great thing is that you can still apply to be an AdSense partner even if you have multiple sites.

 Due to the immense support from Google, publishers won’t have to worry about setting things up.
 Customer forums and tutorials are also available for users to help them get started.

 - 68% of the revenue on AdSense for content

 The best part is that Google will always pay you on time, usually between the 21st and the 26th of the month.

 How to monetize a website with Google AdSense: